ShuweiLeung/Accurate-Positioning/README.md

 You can download them from [here](https://dev.maxmind.com/geoip/geoip2/geolite2/).

-After that, you can unzip databases wherever you want.
+After that, unzip databases wherever you want.
 But, remember to change the database path in **Positioning.py**.

 ## Running Script
 Run automation script in Python 3.x.
 Enjor yourself! :)